Riley Greene Player Props: Tigers vs. Orioles

 Riley Greene At The Plate

-- He has hit a long ball in two of 18 games played this year, and in 2.6% of his plate appearances.
+- He has gone deep in two of 19 games played this year, and in 2.4% of his plate appearances.

-- In four games this year, Greene has picked up an RBI, with more than one RBI once.
+- Greene has driven in a run in four games this year (21.1%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.